HedonisticOpportunist/Coffee-Purchasing-Application-QA-Tests/documentation/limitations.md

 - Mocking of API requests.
 - More test coverage for both the UI and API tests.

-The project also did not use any GIT commands to update the repository to save time and hassle.

 ## Potential Issues (Frontend)

 The automation of updating and removing the quantity was rendered difficult due to both the value in the following field being prefilled, and there being no easy selector to allow for the updating of that value: